DCCdelang/Seminars/README.md

 ### assignment_2b.py
 This file holds a function named `function_2b` which takes two string parameters.
 The output of this function is a dictionary with three keys: `L`, `U`, and `C`.
 The values for these keys are respectively are the first string in lower case, the second string in upper case and the combination of two strings.

-Try it out with the below example:
+Try it out in your own terminal with the below example:

 ```
 > python